okx/KIPs/docs/draft/KIP-19.md

 ### Cooperation Plan

-By depositing and summarizing product experience in the BTS community, analyzing and understanding user needs, the BTSPP team hopes to provide OKExChain with a dedicated and complete blockchain browser to provide users with accurate and reliable on-chain information query.
+By depositing and summarizing product experience in the BTS community, analyzing and understanding user needs, the BTSPP team hopes to provide OEC with a dedicated and complete blockchain browser to provide users with accurate and reliable on-chain information query.
 In the future, the team is also preparing to develop and integrate products such as community forums and exclusive wallets, with the goal of building a comprehensive and stable infrastructure.